The Geometry of the Wigner Caustic and a Decomposition of a Curve Into Parallel Arcs: The geometry of the Wigner caustic of regular curves

 \begin{cor} Let $\M$ be a generic regular closed curve.
-Let $\C$ be a smooth branch of $\Eq_{\lambda}(\M)$ ($\lambda\neq 0, 1$).
-Then the number of inflexion points of $\C$ is equal to the number of parallel pairs containing an inflexion point of $\M$ in the maximal glueing scheme for $\C$ unless they are the beginning or the end of the maximal glueing scheme which connects the inflexion points of $\M$ for $\displaystyle\lambda=\frac{1}{2}$. \end{cor}
+Let $\C$ be a smooth branch of the Wigner caustic of $\M$.
+Then the number of inflexion points of $\C$ is equal to the number of parallel pairs containing an inflexion point of $\M$ in the maximal glueing scheme for $\C$ unless they are the beginning or the end of the maximal glueing scheme which connects the inflexion points of $\M$. \end{cor}